Arian-80/Relaxation-Pthreads/README.md

 # Relaxation-Pthreads
-Parallel implementation of the Relaxation algorithm to solve differential equations in C, using OpenMP.
+Parallel implementation of the Relaxation algorithm to solve differential equations in C, using Pthreads.